rafsanzi-ludhi/beyond_stem/README.md

 **Our Solution**

 An interactive, game-based web app focused on delivering non-STEM knowledge in fun, bite-sized formats.
-Students progress through historical fact cards with a short description and image.Some of these facts are from the realm of the weird and wonderful because we think the teenage engagement with media is driven by curiosity, creativity, and the thrill of discovering something unexpected.
-Whether it’s a bizarre historical fact, an unexplained mystery, or an oddly satisfying video, young people are naturally drawn to the "strage" because it breaks the routine and sparks imagination and conversation.
+Students progress through historical fact cards with a short description and image.
+Some of these facts are from the realm of the weird and wonderful because we think the teenage engagement with media is driven by curiosity, creativity, and the thrill of discovering something unexpected.
+Whether it’s a bizarre historical fact, an unexplained mystery, or an oddly satisfying video, young people are naturally drawn to the "strange" because it breaks the routine and sparks imagination and conversation.

 **Key Features**